 - Decorating the arena.

-- Filling the stadium with your favorite snacks.
+- Fill the stadium with your favorite snacks.

 The Project Pieces

-The first step is to mark the pattern pieces on the foam board and then cutting them out.
+The first step is to mark the pattern pieces on the foam board and cut them out.
 You can find the specific piece sizes in the detailed directions at the bottom of this post.

 Free Snackadium Football Decorations

 I began thinking of how I wanted to decorate the snack stadium.
-There is a large printer that makes 11″ x 17″ prints that I have access to, so I created large graphics.
+There is a large printing machine that makes 11″ x 17″ prints that I have access to, so I created large graphics.

-I decided to cut them in half so that they can be printed on a standard printer.
+I cut them in half so they can be printed on a standard printer.